-There are also some tobacco heating products – Philip Morris' iQOS, for instance – that the manufacturers insist are not vapes… But for simplicity's sake, that's what we're going to call them.
+There are also some heated tobacco products – Philip Morris' iQOS, for instance – that the manufacturers insist are not vapes… But for simplicity's sake, that's what we're going to call them.

 Certainly, one obvious use of vapes, e-cigs, vaporisers, or whatever you choose to call them, is as part of a process of giving up smoking entirely.
 However, we're starting from the assumption here that you're intending to vape because you like it.
 Because the best vapes are not only cigarette replacements, they are WAY RAD.
 As this video amply demonstrates.